-- It can be used to go through all the documents in a folder (this will be illustrated gradually in advanced examples but the first one will be rudimentary) - It can be used to go through the entire contents of a folder including sub-folders and sub-sub folders (very advanced use: well beyond the scope of the this course) - Basic use: this function takes a location (e.g., C:\temp\) and a filename as an argument and it determines if the file exists at the specified location. - If the file is found at this location then the function returns the name of the file. - If the file is not found at this location then the function returns an empty string (zero length)
+- It can be used to go through all the documents in a folder (this will be illustrated gradually in advanced examples but the first one will be rudimentary and only access single documents) - It can access sub-folders and sub-sub folders of a folder (very advanced use: well beyond the scope of the this course) - Basic use: this function takes as inpu a location (e.g., C:\temp\) and a filename as an argument and it determines if the file exists at the specified location. - If the file is found at this location then the function returns the name of the file. - If the file is not found at this location then the function returns an empty string (zero length) - Getting the file name can then allow that document to be opened